Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Darwin's Cathedral.md

 ^295490295

-##### ^295490296
+##### ^303348913

 Goto: https://readwise.io/to_kindle?action=open&asin=B00DQMWSUY&location=1056

-###### ^295490296q
+###### ^303348913q

 Victor Turner ([1969] 1995) analyzed religious ritual in terms of two key concepts: communitas and structure.
 Structure is the system of roles related to age, sex, and status that people in a community occupy.
 Communitas is a conception of the community as an egalitarian unit in which all members, from highest to lowest, have a moral claim.
+The purpose of structure is to implement the spirit of communitas.

-^295490296
+^303348913

 ##### ^295490297